-Average weekly hours of all private employees was flat at 34.8 hours.
-Importantly, average weekly hours of all private service-providing employees rose 0.1 hours to 33.8 hours.
+Average weekly hours of all private employees were flat at 34.8 hours.
+Importantly, the average weekly hours of all private service-providing employees rose 0.1 hours to 33.8 hours.
 Lastly, average weekly hours of manufacturers rose 0.3 hours to at 40.5 hours.

 Average Hourly Earnings of All Nonfarm Workers rose $0.04 to $29.50.